Nicknamed the ‘city of squares’ thanks to its easy to navigate grid formation, Mannheim, Germany is also an industrial centre.

 It’s not much of a tourist town compared to nearby spots like Heidelberg; instead, most visitors are here for work and the city is known for being the birthplace of mechanical inventions like the tractor, rocket plane and the first motorcar.

-From marvelling at grand palaces to admiring the vibrant street art, here are 10 of the best things to do in Mannheim Germany.
+From marvelling at grand palaces to admiring the vibrant street art, here’s what to do in Mannheim Germany.

 1) Visit the Mannheim Baroque Palace